intel/qpl/doc/source/documentation/get_started_docs/testing.rst

-Initialization tests validate library initialization code for the correctness of hardware path.
+Initialization tests validate library initialization code for the correctness of the hardware path.
 Initialization tests consist of:

 - Python frontend that setup different accelerator configurations before testing
 - C++ GoogleTest based backend that runs specific test cases to perform actual testing